nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 | `g (INDEX) /d`         | `group 2 /d`      | Deletes the group at index `2`|

 <div markdown="span" class="alert alert-warning">:exclamation: <strong>Caution:</strong>
-  You can only execute this command when groups are listed in the list pane.
+  You can only execute this command when groups are listed in the List Pane.
 </div>

 #### _Creating a subgroup_